MoraesAlvesCleber/componentes_de_grafico_de_despesas/style-guide.md

 ## Layout

-The designs were created to the following widths:
+The designs were created to the follo wing widths:

 - Mobile: 375px
 - Desktop: 1440px